bogdanbatrinu/bogdanbatrinu/README.md

 chain infrastructure that would facilitate or hinder project initiation;
 - Calculated and proposed an initial project proposal in accordance with SNiP 2.05.06-85 equivalent to BS EN 14161:2011 / ISO 13623:2009;
-- Created several modelling scenarios using MATLAB, including stress modelling for proposed pipeline wall thickness and materials selected, supply chain resilience for each construction phase of the project and economic amortisation factors for various pipeline routes;
+- Created several modelling scenarios using MATLAB, including stress modelling for the proposed pipeline wall thickness and materials selected, supply chain resilience for each construction phase of the project and economic amortisation factors for various pipeline routes;
-- Reported and visualised insights to government and local stakeholders using Power Point, data from Excel models, AutoCAD drawings and Power BI visualisations
+- Reported and visualised insights to government and local stakeholders using PowerPoint, data from Excel models, AutoCAD drawings and Power BI visualisations